Part of a series on Anime / Manga. [View Related Entries]

 On July 31st, 2007, the Death Note Wiki was created.
 Within 10 years, the database accumulated upwards of 520 pages.
 On February 18th, 2010, the /r/DeathNote subreddit was launched for discussions about the franchise, gathering over 11,700 subscribers within eight years.
 On January 3rd, 2012, a page for Death Note was created on TV Tropes.

 Death Note Syndrome

-The Death Note Syndrome is a non-realistic syndrom that can occur when watching a film or series.
+The Death Note Syndrome is a non-realistic syndrome that can occur when watching a film or series.
 The person watching the show may get mixed ideas on who to cheer for.
 Reason for this is that the ideals of the bad guy may line up with their own, even though they might of a radical level.
 This lets people to sometimes switch to the good guy or stay neutral, uncertain what they should do.
-This originates from Light’s radical ways of cleansing the world of evil, simply killing everyone who seems like a thread to a perfect world.
+This originates from Light's radical ways of cleansing the world of evil, simply killing everyone who seems like a threat to a perfect world.